-Upon enrollment in the Plan, each participant directs his or her employee and Company contributions to be invested in the investment funds described below.
+Plan participants direct their employee and Company contributions to be invested in the investment funds described below.
+If direction is not provided by a participant, contributions are generally invested in an appropriate Retirement Path fund.
 The investment funds are managed by professional investment managers appointed by Plan management.

-Participants may generally change their investment elections daily.
-Existing account balances can generally be transferred daily between investment funds, subject to certain restrictions.
+Subject to certain restrictions, participants may generally change their investment elections and transfer existing account balances between investment funds daily.